Ty-Oustrich/startup/README.md

 ### Elevator pitch

 Do you listen to the same music as everyone else?
-With the "How basic is your music?" platform you can connect your spotify account and find out how unique you are.
-You will get a score that tells you if you are a part of the underground scene enjoying deep cuts or obscure songs, or if your only enjoying mainstream sounds.
-You will get a pulse on your music profile and be able to share it with your friends.
+With "How basic is your music?" you can connect your spotify account and find out how unique you are.
+You will get a score that tells you if you are a part of the underground scene enjoying deep cuts and obscure songs, or if your only enjoying mainstream sounds.
+You will get a pulse on your listening profile and be able to share it with your friends.
 What type of listener are you?
-Who in your friend group is the most basic?
+Who in your friend group has the most basic music taste?